Pondidum/KickOff/readme.md

 ```

 Generally it is a good idea to use some kind of Registry Location feature of your container (SimpleInjector supports this through `SimpleInjector.Packaging` nuget), as service can then have their own implementations without needing anything injected into the pipeline to do customisation.

+### Runner Stages

+A Runner Stage only differs from a Normal Stage in that it is responsible for calling the `IStartup` implementation.
+KickOff comes with two Runners, the `RunnerStage` and `AsyncRunnerStage`.

+Generally speaking the `AsyncRunnerStage` is the one you should be using, as this will allow the `Start` method of the pipeline to complete (for example, the start method would be called by the OnStart handler of a Windows Service.)